pipeforce/pipeforce.github.io/docs/api/utils.md

 ```

 ### profiles()
 The active profiles this instance is tagged with to run as.
-The core profile names for example are: dev, test, production.
-Also combinations are possible: [dev, test].
-Docs: Not added to official docs so far.

 #### Returns
 ``list<string>`` - The active profiles as a list or empty list.
 Never null.